Pontiac Grand Am Runs Bad At SLow Speeds

 1997 Pontiac Grand am se 2.4L engine light on, multiple misfire.
-We changed spark plugs, plug wires, map sensor, o2 sensor, coil housing, coils, control module,cam sensor, checked fuel injectors, checked compression 150%.
+We changed spark plugs, plug wires, MAP sensor, o2 sensor, coil housing, ignition coils, control module and cam sensor.
+We also checked fuel injectors, checked compression 150%.
 New computer.
 Had fuel injectors cleaned out.

 You need to get the gas checked.
-You may have gotten a bad tank.
+You may have gotten a bad tank full.
 Have a fuel sample taken and then let it sit a few minutes to look for any separation or settling.
 If there is any, then it is contaminated.
 Usually it is from water.

 If the gas is fine and still wont run at slow speeds, it sounds like the timing has jumped.
 Especially is the misfire code is showing up on all four cylinders.
 This will not always show up on a compression test.
 Best way to check that on this engine is to remove moist of the top timing cover bolts, turn the engine to line up the cam gear marks and see if the crank mark is lined up.

-The dealer said its because overnight it loses pressure and it takes a while to rebuilt that pressure...
+Question::br> I have a question regarding idle on cold start.
+Give me your opinion?
+Pontiac Grand AM 2005 3.4l.
+It is sort of a pressure relief noise.
+The dealer said its because overnight it loses pressure and it takes a while to rebuilt that pressure.

 What pressure are they talking about?

-lol no idea man. he was talking about a spring part...
-I have a hard time hearing his because his english is not too good.
+No idea man.
+He was talking about a spring part.
+I have a hard time hearing him because his english is not too good.

 Ok.
 If you have not done so already and you have the car with you, check the coolant level and condition.
 Also pull the dipstick and see what color the oil is.
 And one final thing, remove the oil filler cap to see if it is full of sludge.

 Ok.
 I will keep and eye on the coolant and the oil.
-Thank you for your help Joe.
+Thank you for your help.